tokamach/kawaiify/README.md

 your current settings to there.
 3. Run the script

+### Can I change other things, prompt etc...
+Right now I haven't implemented directly changing shell configs. **However** there is an alternate system usable right now.
+The file `~/.kawaiify/theme.lock` contains the current theme name.
+Use this to your advantage, for example you could set your bash/zsh/fish prompt to change based on this file.
+It's what I do.

 ### why doesn't it do X
 Either I'm bad or OSX isn't customizable enough